Creating a Case Set

 • If the configured query currently yields zero results, the Case Set can be saved.
 However, no Case Set will be created until assets matching that query appear in the system.

-The second wizard step - Configure Tickets is where you can optionally link tickets to the Case.
-To do so, toggle on Link ticket to the case.
+In the second wizard step - Configure Tickets you can optionally link tickets to the Case.
+To do so, enable Link ticket to the case.

 BindingSet2A.png